Bandaranaike International Airport: Runway

 The Bandaranaike International Airport has a single runway (04/22), with an asphalt surface.
 The take-off and landing distances are 3,441 m and 3,350 m respectively.
-In addition, Phase II of the BIA expansion project is to have a second runway, also able to accommodate the A380, with another taxiway to the second runway.
+Following recommendations from an international party, CMB will not see an additional second runway by at least 2055 and will instead undergo modifications to its existing runway.
+Though the government's long-term Phase II Master Plan includes constructing a second parallel runway, projected to stretch up to 4,000 meters.